-The majority of Honors Program students are admitted to the Honors Program right out of high school.
-However, The Honors Program reserves space each year, for "Track II admits" which includes transfer students, current CMU students, and international students.
+The majority of Honors Program students are admitted to the Honors Program right out of high school, However. the Honors Program reserves space each year, for "Track II admits" which includes transfer students, current CMU students, and international students.
 If your student falls into either of these categories, and has a cumulative college GPA of 3.25 or higher (as recommended by the Honors Council), then we encourage your student to apply to the Honors Program at the start of the Spring semester for priority consideration.
-If spaces in the class remain, there will be an extended application deadline of August 1.
-The current Honors Track II Application and Protocol are available online at www.cmich.edu/honors.
-All accepted Track II admits must begin as a cohort in the fall semester immediately following their acceptance, and must enroll during that same fall semester, in HON 300. an introductory course to Honors, that focuses on the Honors Protocol, and senior project requirements.
-If you have questions about Honors Program Admission please contact the Honors Program Office at 989-774-3902.
+The current Honors Track II Application and Protocol are available online at www.cmich.edu/honors, All accepted Track II admits must begin as a cohort in the fall semester immediately following their acceptance, and must enroll during that same fall semester, in HON 300, an introductory course to Honors, that focuses on the Honors Protocol, and senior project requirements.
+If you have questions about Honors Program admission please contact the Honors Program Office at 989-774-3902.

-THE UNIVERSITY OMBUDSPERSON
+THE UNIVERSITY OMBUDS OFFICE

-The Ombudsperson welcomes all CMU community members.
+The University Ombuds Office welcomes all CMU community members.
 This includes students' family or other supporters.
 Whether meeting in-person, via telephone, or virtually - visitors will find a safe space in which to speak about a university-related question, concern, or challenge they may be experiencing.
-The Ombudsperson is a university designated neutral, who provides confidential, informal, impartial, and independent assistance.
-Together, we can identify available options, possible resources, and any more formal processes to consider as you seek resolution or guidance.
-You may contact the office at 989-774-3010 or ombuds@cmich.edu to arrange for a meeting.
+The Ombuds is a university designated neutral, who provides confidential, informal, impartial, and independent assistance.
+Together, you can identify available options, possible resources, and any more formal processes to consider as you seek resolution or guidance.
+You may contact the office at 989-774-3010 or ombuds@cmich. edu to arrange for a meeting.
 The office is located in Warriner Hall 214.

-SARAH R. OPPERMAN LEADERSHIP INSTITUTE www.cmich.edu/leadership
+SARAH R. OPPERMAN LEADERSHIP INSTITUTE